 Guest contribution from my colleague Adil Nasri about his product Creator and why templates on the intranet are so important.

-I have already presented five compelling arguments for using wikis elsewhere in this book.
-Once you understand and internalize them, your work really starts to be fun – precisely because you know that you are creating added value for your colleagues.
+I‘ve already presented five compelling arguments for using wikis elsewhere in this book.
+Once you understand and internalize them, your work really starts to be fun – precisely because you know that you’re creating added value for your colleagues.
 Operational work poses many unknown challenges for the workforce.

 Wiki systems have become particularly important in the area of knowledge management.
 This relates to the view that “knowledge [...] is understood as a key factor of economic growth – in addition to the traditional factors of capital and labor.”
 The externalization of this knowledge in wiki systems supports networking, communication, and collaboration, which is much more valuable for companies than any form of document management.